amspector100/mrcrep/README.md

 ## MRC Replications

 This repository contains all the codes to replicate the experiments from https://arxiv.org/abs/2011.14625.
 Running these scripts requires a python environment with ``knockpy`` installed: please see https://github.com/amspector100/knockpy for installation.
-These scripts run correctly with knockpy=1.0.2.
+These scripts run correctly with knockpy=1.0.2, with a few exceptions noted.
 A few figures were generated using the attached .ipynb notebook instead.

 ### Overview